VolkovLabs/business-app/README.md

 ## Introduction

-The Volkov Labs Application includes Docker image and Application plugin with information about Volkov Labs supported Grafana plugins.
+The Volkov Labs Application includes a Docker image and Application plugin with information about Volkov Labs supported Grafana plugins.

 ### Requirements